 We provide abandonment rate information so that you're aware of how many users are falling off, and so that you can attempt to improve your conversions.
 Here're some ideas.

 - Reach out to customers who abandoned transactions: Paystack's abandoned transaction detail includes the email address of the customer who abandoned.
 Reach out to them to find out if they ran into any issues.
 You might discover user experience issues, or even technical errors preventing your customers from paying you.

 - Show social proof on the checkout page: social proof in the form of testimonials and reviews goes a long way to give customers confidence in the purchase.

 - Proactively address objections: Consider including an FAQ very close to the checkout page where customers can quickly look up the answers to the most common questions you receive from customers.
 Also, consider installing a live chat widget where customers with concerns can get a quick answer.

 - Remind users to confirm that their bank has their current phone number: We've found that some customers who attempt to Pay with Bank sometimes have trouble receiving their OTP.
 We've also found that in most cases, this is because the customer did not have their current phone number registered with their bank, so their bank was sending the OTP to an old phone number.
 To ensure high success rates, kindly communicate to your customers that they should confirm that their current phone number is registered with their banks.
 This will ensure that they receive OTPs for transaction authorization.

-- Remind Visa and Mastercard-holders to ensure that their card is properly registered: Customers who use a Visa card should confirm with their bank that their card has been corrected registered with the "Verified by Visa" program.
+- Remind Visa and MasterCard holders to ensure that their card is properly registered: Customers who use a Visa card should confirm with their bank that their card has been corrected registered with the "Verified by Visa" program.
 If they have Mastercard, they should confirm that their card is registered for a "MasterCard Secure Code" at their bank.
-Some banks have automatically done this registrations, while others have not, so it'd be good for them to confirm.
+Some banks have automatically done these registrations, while others have not, so it'd be good for them to confirm.